-Jack up the front of the shed.
 You need to get it high enough for the PVC pipe to fit under the skids.
 If there are supporting blocks under the shed, install jack stands to support the shed while the blocking is removed.

-Jack up the read of the shed.
 This time, you will have to lift the shed high enough to place the PVC pipe beneath the skids at approximate 10-foot intervals.
 Once the shed is lifted up and the skids are sitting on top of the PVC, remove the jack stands and jack.

 Connect the tow rope to the riding mower.
 At the shed, connect the rope so that it goes over the skids.
 If the shed has a central skid, you can save time by simply attaching the rope to that central piece.
 Pull the mower slowly forward until all slack has been removed from the tow rope.

 Ease the mower forward, pulling the shed along effortlessly behind you.
-Stop every 10 feet and move the PVC from the read of the shed to the front.
+Stop every 10 feet and move the PVC from the rear of the shed to the front.
 In rare cases, you may need to jack up the front of the shed, but in most circumstances, pulling the shed further along will cause the skids to ride up onto the PVC pipe.
 Repeat this step until you have reached the new shed location.